 Abstract

-Natural forests with high ecological integrity have natural or near natural ecosystem structure, function, and composition, and are home to large amounts of terrestrial biodiversity and provide integral ecosystem services.
-Anthropogenic pressures such as climate change, overexploitation, and invasive species are leading to the degradation or loss of high integrity forests.
-Due to this, it is important to be able to locate and assess the quality of forests stands across wide swaths of land.
-Remote sensing is rapidly providing more and more data capable of making these assessments, such as wall to wall metrics of forest structure and productivity.
+Natural forests with high ecological integrity have natural or near natural ecosystem structure, function, and composition, are home to large amounts of terrestrial and aquatic biodiversity and provide integral ecosystem services.
+Anthropogenic pressures such as climate change, overexploitation, and invasive species are leading to the degradation or loss of these high integrity forests.
+As a result it is important to be able to locate and assess the quality of forests stands across wide swaths of land.
+Remote sensing is rapidly providing increasingly capable of making these assessments, such as wall to wall metrics of forest structure and productivity.
 In this paper, we demonstrate a method to assess similarity to known high quality reference states using coarsened exact matching and the sigma dissimilarity metric.
 Using this dissimilarity metric, we can assess how far, in structural and functional space, every forest stand across Vancouver Island is to a comparable forest found in the oldest and largest protected area on the island, Strathcona Provincial Park.
 We further assess how cumulative and individual anthropogenic pressures are influencing ecological dissimilarity.
 We found that cumulative anthropogenic pressures influence the vertical layering of forests (canopy height and structural complexity), but do not influence forest energy availability or energy seasonality.
-Further individual pressures increase dissimilarity for the majority of forest structural attributes, and population density reduces similarity to highly seasonal forests.
-Our results demonstrate that applying strict matching procedures and the sigma dissimilarity metric can be used to assess ecosystem similarity, which could be especially useful when working with the location of rare ecosystems under large amounts of anthropogenic pressure.
-Further, we demonstrate that vertical forest structural attributes strongly related to biodiversity via niche availability and resource partitioning are influenced negatively by anthropogenic pressures.
+Further individual anthropogenic pressures increase dissimilarity for the majority of forest structural attributes, and population density reduces similarity to highly seasonal forests.
+Our results demonstrate that applying strict matching procedures and the sigma dissimilarity metric can be used to assess ecosystem similarity, which could be useful when examining locations of rare ecosystems under large amounts of anthropogenic pressure.
+Further, we demonstrate that vertical forest structural attributes which are strongly related to biodiversity via niche availability and resource partitioning, are influenced negatively by anthropogenic pressures.

 1. Introduction